astafyev525/Congress-Trading-Bot/README.md

-# Congressional Trading Analytics + Basic Trading Bot 🏛️📊
+# Congressional Trading Analytics + Trading Bot 🏛️📊

 A **FastAPI-based congressional trading analytics platform** with a **basic automated trading bot** that can mirror congressional stock trades using Alpaca API integration.